Weaver ants got interesting traits

 Unique skills of Weaver ants

 These ants are very ferocious and will kill and eat all other ants, insects, gastropods, and other protein providers within their reach.
 Additionally to protein, they need sugar.
 They mainly get it from scale insects, which they are even ‘farming’.
-They move them to young shoots to feed them, milk them, and – if there are getting too many of them – eat them.
+They move them to young shoots to feed them, milk them, and – if there are too many of them – eat them.

 Weaver ants for human food